Visiting The Wilds in Ohio

 The Wilds is a private, non-profit conservation facility in southeast Ohio.
 The nearly 10,000 acres The Wilds sits on used to be mined for coal from the 1940s to the 1980s.
 In the mid-80s, the Central Ohio Coal Company (a subsidiary of AEP) gifted the land to The Wilds, and in 1992 the first species – the Przewalski’s horse – was introduced to the pastures.

 Fast forward 30 years and this humble safari park is aiding conservation efforts both around Ohio and across the globe.
 Local efforts include supporting Hellbender and American Burying Beetle populations.
-International work, meanwhile, includes assisting with research on the Himalayan-native Sichuan takin, and helping to repopulate a species of oryx that had gone extinct in the wild.
+International work, meanwhile, includes assisting with research on the Himalayan-native Sichuan Takin, and helping to repopulate a species of oryx that had gone extinct in the wild.

 The Wilds has plenty more to boast about, but I’ll let their staff have the honor of sharing those details with you when you do one of their tours!